telerik/kendo-ui-core/docs/controls/editors/upload/how-to/use-compact-mode.md

 # Use Compact UI Mode

-The example below demonstrates how to hide the selected files for upload from the user interface and only render the **Select files** button without additional UI elements in the Kendo UI Upload.
+The following example demonstrates how to hide the selected files for upload from the user interface and render only the **Select files** button without additional UI elements in the Kendo UI Upload.

 ###### Example